2021-22 Neag School of Education Annual Report

 National Rankings

-For the seventh consecutive year, U.S. News & World Report has ranked UConn’s Neag School of Education among the top 20 public graduate schools of education in the nation.
+For the ninth consecutive year, U.S. News & World Report has ranked UConn’s Neag School of Education among the top 25 public graduate schools of education in the nation.

-The Neag School stands at No. 17 among public graduate schools of education and at No. 28 for all graduate schools of education nationwide.
+The Neag School stands tied at No. 24 among public graduate schools of education and tied at No. 34 for all graduate schools of education nationwide.

 Faculty